oliver-oloughlin/deno_surreal/README.md

 <br>

-Create a SurrealDB connection:
+Create a SurrealDB instance with connection info:
-> Make sure it is the base url to your hosted database, and includes the port.
+> Make sure "host" is the base url to your database, and includes the port.

 > As of now only allows basic authentication.
 ```